ArturoDent/find-and-transform/README.md

 ```

 These variables should have the same resolved values as found at &nbsp; [vscode's pre-defined variables documentation](https://code.visualstudio.com/docs/editor/variables-reference#_predefined-variables).

+> On Windows, these path variables always return forward slashes (`C:/Users/yourName/myProject/folder/file.ext`) rather than vscode's usual backslashes.
+This keeps a resolved path safe to drop into a `$${ ... }$$` script, where a backslash would otherwise be misread as a JavaScript string-escape character (e.g. `\t` becoming a tab).
+Forward slashes work fine in Windows paths for `fs`/`path` calls and everywhere else these variables are used.

 > These path variables can also be used in a conditional like `${1:+${relativeFile}}`.
 If capture group 1, insert the relativeFileName.